gapgag55/100-days-learning/README.md

 **What have I learnt:**
 1. Classification in feature extraction ML5.js is just classifying particular image with specific label
 2. Regression in feature extraction ML5.js releated to assign the number to particular image as the label
-3. When model is saved, there are two file model.json and model.weight.bin whereas model.json contains the neuron networks and model.weight.bin contains the weight of each neuron networks
+3. When model is saved, there are two files model.json and model.weight.bin whereas model.json contains the neuron networks and model.weight.bin contains the weight of each neuron networks

 **Result:**
 1. [ML5.js: Feature Extractor Regression](https://github.com/gapgag55/100-days-learning/tree/master/feature-extractor-regression)